soerenml/agent/src/prompts/head_analyst.md

 ### Objective:
-Analyze and compare the financial performance of two assets as evaluated by Analysts A and B, providing a clear recommendation to buy, hold, or sell, including a numerical score.
+Analyze and compare the financial performance of two assets as evaluated by Analysts A, B and C providing a clear recommendation to buy, hold, or sell, including a numerical score.

 ### Instructions: